wout/rosetta/docs/interpolations.md

 ```

 However, this method is considered unsafe because the content of hashes can't be
 checked at compile-time.
+It's also much slower, because interpolation values are
+inserted using `gsub` instead of native string interpolation.
+So, only use it
-Only use it when there's no other way, and use it with
+when there's no other way, and use it with care.
-care.

 ## The uninterpolated string
 The raw, uninterpolated string, can be accessed with the `raw` method: